Frequently Asked Questions

 The only risks associated with the use of Rhino Horn come from the blowing the nose empty after the cleansing procedure.
 If you blow too strongly, you may blow air or water into the middle ear through the mouth-ear-canal (the Eustachian canal).
 This situation is unpleasant.
 In the worst cases, you may cause middle ear inflammation by blowing water into the middle ear.
 It is very easy to avoid this, simply by blowing gently through your nose when you are emptying it.

 Along with this information, we need to add that we have received reports from doctors and physiotherapists at a large hospital in Bordeaux, France, saying that children with frequent middle ear inflammation reduce their frequency by using Rhino Horn.
 They were the direct inspiration that we developed our Rhino Horn Junior.
-Return

 Our Rhino Horns (blue, red and Junior) are guaranteed to be free from any dangerous chemicals.
 EU has defined 168 chemicals as “Substances of Very High Concern” (SVHC).
 An internationally approved analysis institute TÜV Rheinland Vietnam Co., Ltd. has tested Rhino Horn for all 168 substances in a so-called REACH 168 test.
 That analysis showed no trace at all of any of the SVHC-substances.
 Rhino Horn is a safe product to use.
-Return

 Rhino Horn is being produced under the strict requirements set up in the ISO 13485:2017 certificate for the production of medical devices.
-Return

 You may use Rhino Horn every day for many years without any problem.
 The material in Rhino Horn, pure PolyEthylene High Density (PEHD) will last for decades.
-Return

-10 Rhino Horn Junior
+Which age is Rhino Horn Junior intended for?

 Our Junior version is thought to fit for children between four and 12 years of age.
 Most teenagers from the year of 13 will be able to use an adult version of Rhino Horn.
 Some children of three may be able to use Rhino Horn Junior.
 If the child understands the instructions of breathing through the mouth and holding the RHJ and the head in the right angle, there is nothing that says that a child minght not use it.
 At the Rhino Horn Junior webpage you may see a short video of a charming Estonian three-year old boy of uses his Junior Rhino Horn with enthusiasm.
-Return

 Rhino Horn Junior is 2/3 the size of our adult blue and red Rhino Horn.
 It is designed to fit better into a child’s nostril.
 The Junior Spoon is adjusted to make the saline solution physiological.
 The volume of water is 21 cl (if you leave a few milimetres of air at the top to be able to shake the RH Junior to dissolve the salt), and the Junior Spoon contains 1.9 g of fine-grained kitchen or sea salt.
-Return

 The Rhino Horn is easy to use, but we do advise you to read the instruction pamphlet before beginning.